Italy is a country with many different languages and dialects. One of these is Lombard, spoken in Lombardy and in Milan

 When people talk about the hardest languages to learn, Chinese is often the first that comes to mind.
-But it's not that simple.
-There’s no universally accepted way to rank languages by difficulty what’s tough for one learner might come easily to another.
+But it's not that simple

-Take Mandarin Chinese, for example: its writing system and tonal pronunciation can be intimidating.
-A wrong tone can change a word's meaning entirely.
+Take Mandarin Chinese, for example: its writing system is extremely complex, where each word is writeen with one or more differnet character, and also it pronunciation can be extremely challenging since a wrong tone can change a word's meaning entirely.
 Yet its grammar is surprisingly simple and logical, and can be learned in only a few hours.

 Meanwhile, Finnish and Hungarian have relatively simple pronunciation but notoriously complex grammatical systems, with cases and structures unfamiliar to most learners.

 Ultimately, motivation also plays a crucial role.
-A person who is not really motivated or has a bad study method will not progress fast.
+A person who is not really motivated or has a bad study method will not progress fast., or it will learn the language in a passive way and forget thing faster

 In this guide, we explore the languages considered most difficult based on four main categories: grammar, pronunciation, writing system, and the time it takes to learn.
 Keep in mind: language learning is personal, and difficulty is relative.

-These languages use agglutination, adding multiple suffixes onto a word to create new words or sentences.
-Moreover, they also have what is called vowel harmony the rule that certain vowels don't want to stay together so the suffix has to change according to the last letter of the word.
+These languages use agglutination, it means that they add multiple suffixes onto a word to create new words or sentences. but there is more, they also have what is called vowel harmony, the rule that certain vowels don't want to stay together so the suffix has to change according to the last letter of the word.

 Languages like Tamil and Kannada follow a Subject-Object-Verb order and employ extensive verb conjugations and compound structures that differ greatly from Indo-European norms.